 - 5.37 The strategic importance of onshore wind to the Scottish Government's decarbonisation ambitions is referenced on page 2, noting that installed capacity of Scottish onshore wind in 2016 was 5.5GW (by comparison, it is estimated that electricity capacity of between 11 and 17GW is now modelled in the Climate Change Plan to meet the decarbonisation target in 2032).
 In Section 2 (page 3), the Strategy notes that the economic benefits to Scotland from onshore wind are 'considerable'.
 On page 6 the Strategy confirms that the Scottish Government is supportive of the need to design new wind farms to maximise efficiency and return and hence to increase viability.
 Paragraph 23 notes that this may include larger turbines where these are appropriate.
-The points in the Strategy acknowledge that increased viability will be an increasingly important issue for future renewable energy schemes, such as the Proposed Development which includes turbine tip heights of up to 133 metres. - 5.38 While the OWPS makes clear the Scottish Government's continued support for the further development of onshore wind, this is not at any cost and a balance needs to be struck between the continued development of wind farms and the need to consider and where appropriate protect landscapes, natural heritage and residential amenity interests.
+The points in the Strategy acknowledge that increased viability will be an increasingly important issue for future renewable energy schemes, such as the Revised Development which includes turbine tip heights of up to 133 metres. - 5.38 While the OWPS makes clear the Scottish Government's continued support for the further development of onshore wind, this is not at any cost and a balance needs to be struck between the continued development of wind farms and the need to consider and where appropriate protect landscapes, natural heritage and residential amenity interests.
 These matters, and other relevant considerations, have been considered in detail through the EIA process and it has been concluded that for the most part significant environmental effects have been avoided.
 Only a small number of significant landscape and visual effects are predicted, all contained within a relatively close-range area and mostly relating to the shortterm effects of the construction phase.
-Taking the findings of the ES and the earlier planning policy commentary into account it is considered that the OWPS supports the case for the Proposed Development, and complements the earlier positive Development Plan appraisal.
-The OWPS clearly considers that onshore wind has a vital role to play in achieving the post 2020 renewable energy targets and signals a renewed and recent emphasis on the requirement for new onshore wind farms across Scotland if these ambitions 2030 and 2050 targets are to be met.
+Taking the findings of the ES and the earlier planning policy commentary into account it is considered that the OWPS supports the case for the Revised Development, and complements the earlier positive Development Plan appraisal.
+The OWPS clearly considers that onshore wind has a vital role to play in achieving the post 2020 renewable energy targets and signals a renewed and recent emphasis on the requirement for new onshore wind farms across Scotland if these ambitious 2030 and 2050 targets are to be met. - 5.39 At a national level, the Scottish Government's Onshore Wind Policy Statement (OWPS) and Scottish Energy Strategy (SES) (both December 2017) contain supportive statements regarding the future of the renewable energy industry, including onshore wind and commentary on the in-principle support for taller wind turbines, in landscapes judged capable of accommodating them.